tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 Each parameter is a floating-point number in a bfloat16 format—e.g., 0.22312, -4.3131.
 Storing each of these numbers takes 16 bits which is  2 bytes of memory.
 Given that we have a total of  `70,553,706,496` parameters to store, we will need `141,107,412,992` bytes or `141GB` just to store the model weights in GPU memory.

 Note that 141GB is more memory than there is on the Nvidia A100 or H100.
-These GPUs come with only 80GB of total memory (HBM memory).
-Hence, for serving models, we will need at least two of these cards.
+One of these GPUs comes with only 80GB of total memory (we refer to this memory as HBM, high bandwidth memory or global memory).
+Hence, for serving models, we usually use multiple cards for a single instance of a model.
 In practice, for more optimal model serving, we want to use more, 4 or even 8 such GPUs.
 Let’s now just take it at face value, and we will elaborate on why this is the case in the later part of this text.

 ## Compute and memory bound